 To facilitate the main aim, we’ve seen the benefits several current software have, to form the start of the project; however, they lack the correct logic or behaviours that occurs within blood vessels.
 Below, I outline the objectives, parameters, and rules that need to be met to produce an accurate and correct model.

-3.1.1 Objectives
+3.1.1 Objectives:

-ation of aa .
+Implementation of a basic EC class which instantiates each cell with a random size (within a range), a direction and a speed.

 Implementation of a quiescent and senescent state to extend the EC class.